Communications & Networks

 Industrial networking: Bridging the gap between enterprise and plant floor networks

-By Nuris Ismail and Reid Paquin
+September 28, 2012 by Nuris Ismail and Reid Paquin

 An increasing number of manufacturing organizations are looking at industrial networking as a discipline.
 Many of these companies are bringing together traditional automation engineering with corporate IT to gain a cross-functional view of how industrial network performance can be improved.